happy year of the horse!

 some of my favorite photos from last year’s trip to the Mebengokré Kayapó indigenous people’s first traditional Seed Fair at Moxkarakô village in Xingu National Indigenous Park, in the Brazilian Amazon:

-1, 2 - playing with the Kayapó girls, or Mebengokré, as they call themselves / 3 - feeling the strength of tradition on my bare skin - the Indian women love to dress me up and i can never resist the ethnic beauty game ;) / 4, 5 - Ixã Ruinete, Shipi, Shane Vanderlon, Maria Laísa and little Txai Yube, my Huni Kuin Kaxinawá friends whom I had the honor of escorting to the seed fair / 6 - our straw thatched roof lodging in Moikarakô village - I love sleeping in hammocks! / 7 - Huni Kuin Kaxinawá native seeds we took to exchange in the fair, and books on their traditional knowledge of seeds, plants and nature, edited by Comissão Pró-Índio do Acre / 8 - Kayapó women and girls baking fish and potatoes underground! traditional technique where they wrap the food in banana leaves and bury it with smoldering stones to cook inside the earth / 9 - young Kayapó girl proudly representing the exotic beauty of her people /10 - Kayapó kids playing in the sand
+1, 2 - playing with the Kayapó girls, or Mebengokré, as they call themselves / 3 - feeling the strength of tradition on my bare skin - i can never resist playing the ethnic beauty game - my favorite kind of beauty salon ;) / 4, 5 - Ixã Ruinete, Shipi, Shane Vanderlon, Maria Laísa and little Txai Yube, my Huni Kuin Kaxinawá friends whom I had the honor of escorting to the seed fair / 6 - our straw thatched roof lodging in Moikarakô village - I love sleeping in hammocks! / 7 - Huni Kuin Kaxinawá native seeds we took to exchange at the fair, and books on their traditional knowledge of seeds, plants and nature, edited by Comissão Pró-Índio do Acre / 8 - Kayapó women and girls baking fish and potatoes underground! it’s a traditional technique where they wrap the food in banana leaves and bury it with smoldering stones to cook inside the earth / 9 - young Kayapó girl proudly representing the exotic beauty of her people /10 - Kayapó kids playing in the sand

 Awara Nane Putane is a beautiful animated short film about the myth of origin of the traditional use of ayahuasca as told by the Yawanawa people